-According to a study by the WEF, we are born as creative geniuses, only to lose our creativity completely.
-So we can properly promote children and revive our creativity.
+According to a study by the WEF, we are born as creative geniuses, only to then completely lose our creativity.
+In this way we can really encourage children and revitalize our creativity

-Children are tireless in trying new things without being discouraged by doubt or failure.
-Creativity knows no limits.
-Many an adult observer will wonder, where has this ability left me?
+Children are relentless to try new things without being discouraged by doubts or failure.
+The creativity there are no limits.
+Many an adult observer will wonder, where has this ability got to with me?

 In a study of the World Economic Forum (WEF) showed one of the most creative, the so-called "Torrance Tests of Creative Thinking" that 98% of all kindergarten children are creative geniuses.
 This percentage is dramatically reduced during the school career.
 It is only 25% at the age of 3 years.
 But creativity is already one of the most important requirements for the professionals of tomorrow.